Z3FR3N/DiaTool/README.md

 - subprocess
 - sys
+- rich
 ___

 ### Features

 This script is capable to:

-- Display of cpus cores, threads and other details about the sistem
+- Display of cpus cores, threads and other info about the sistem
-- Details on the platform which the system is running
-- Various Network manipulations:
+- Other features:

   - Change DNS
   - Ping